shapedthought/ports_server/README.md

 # Veeam Ports Server

+NOTE: this is not an official Veeam tool.
+Errors and omisssions are accepted.

 This application is a very basic python flask app that fronts a SQLite databased which contains all the ports from Veeam products.

 The application works with the frontend application that is hosted the Veeam Architects Site https://www.veeambp.com/